practicaltech/TechFest/2021/gathering_3/README(in progress).md

    <b>'Protected LED' circuit </b><br>
    </br><br>
 </p>
-   <li> Look at the key below and draw the circuit you've created.</li>
+   <li> Look at the key below and draw the circuit you've created using the symbols below. <i>Draw a line from the end of one component to the next to represent a wire connecting them.</i></li>
    <br>
 <p align="center">
   <a href="https://learn.sparkfun.com/tutorials/how-to-read-a-schematic/all"><img width="900" height="400" src="https://user-images.githubusercontent.com/52707386/122452671-5aab8e00-cf5e-11eb-96ea-d670c83e5679.png" alt="Truncated schematic symbols"> </a>